GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 interface, developers will be able to "bring their own storage" to the web, reducing the feature gap between web and platform-specific code.

-The Storage Foundation API is designed to resemble a very basic filesystem, aiming to give developers flexibility by providing generic, simple, and performant primitives upon which they can build higher-level components.
+The Storage Foundation API is designed to resemble a very basic filesystem so it gives developers flexibility by providing generic, simple, and performant primitives upon which they can build higher-level components.
 Applications can take advantage of the best tool for their needs, finding the right balance between usability, performance, and reliability.